who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 - Call SNVs from nanopore data and compare them to short-read sequencing SNVs
 - Call SVs and interpret the results
+- Make a report with the results form the variant calling
 - Annotate SVs with gene information
 - Make a super cool Circos plot